conorthedev/libappearancecell/README.md

 The setup of libappearancecell is very simple, just follow these 5 simple steps and you should be good to go!
 - 1: Clone or [download](https://github.com/cbyrne/libappearancecell/archive/master.zip) this repository
     - ``git clone https://github.com/cbyrne/libappearancecell.git``
+- 2: Copy neccessary files and install libappearancecell to your device
-- 2: ``cd libapperancecell && make do``
+    - ``cd libapperancecell && make do``
-    - This will setup libappearancecell inside theos and will install it to your device.
     - **Make sure you have the THEOS_DEVICE_IP variable set**
+- 3: Link libappearancecell in your bundle
-- 3: Add ``$(BUNDLE_NAME)_LIBRARIES = appearancecell`` to your Preferences Makefile
+    - Add ``appearancecell`` to your LIBRARIES in Preferences Makefile
+    - Example:
+        ```
+        MyBundle_LIBRARIES = appearancecell
+        ```
-- 4: Import AppearanceSelectionTableCell.h
+- 4: Import libappearancecell
-    - ```objc
+    ```objc
     #import <libappearancecell/libappearancecell.h>
     ```
 - 5: Check out the example below for how to use it in your Preferences!

 ## Documentation
 ### AppearanceSelectionTableCell
-This is the main class for libappearancecell, it handles everything.
+This is the main class for libappearancecell, it handles everything
-+ Example of usage in a Preferences Specifier:
++ Example of usage in a Preferences Plist:
 ```xml
 <dict>
     <key>cell</key>